holabayor/holabayor/README.md

 # 💫 About Me:

 👯 I’m a Software Engineer.
-I'm very much interested in collaborating with you <br>🌱ALX Africa Grad.
+I'm very much interested in collaborating with you <br>🌱ALX Africa Graduate.
 Currently building projects <br>⚡ Fun fact: I love piano but it doesn't like me in return

 ## 🌐 Socials: